 There is a lot of conjecture about the upcoming reforms, and rumours are circulating thick and fast.
 It is important to get your facts straight before weighing up your options.
-At Aerotek, we are working closely with IR35 specialists, HMRC experts, and key industry experts to be able to provide our customers with the most relevant and up-to-date information about the reforms as it becomes available.
+At Aerotek, we continue to work closely with IR35 specialists, HMRC experts, and key industry experts to be able to provide our customers with the most relevant and up-to-date information about the reforms.

 If your role is determined to be inside IR35, you will be considered an employee for tax purposes and subject to PAYE in the same way permanent employees are.
 In a PAYE situation, you will be liable for income tax and employee National Insurance Contributions (NIC) which will be higher than the effective tax rates under the Personal Service Company (PSC) structure.

 As each individual contractors’ financial situation will vary, we recommend you speak with your accountant or qualified advisor who should be able to run you through different scenarios involving your rate.

 2. How will the client determine if the role is inside or outside?

 There are a number of important factors that a client will consider in order to determine whether a role falls outside IR35.
 Depending on the nature of the role, their weighting and type will vary but factors commonly considered are: